govindjeevan/parallel-project/index.md

 Our demo will include graphs reflecting the speedup and accuracy achieved by our parallel neural network.

 Possible issues we may encounter include

+We have updated our project schedule with a more detailed and revised plan of work for the coming weeks

 ### PROJECT PROPOSAL